 December has been a terrible month for human rights—from the U.S. Senate’s report confirming the use of torture, to the slaughter of Pakastani school children, to two grand jury decisions not to indict police officers for the deaths of Michael Brown and Eric Garner.
 Overall, 2014 has been an extremely troubling year.
-Some human rights abuses garnered a lot of attention; many did not, taking place under the radar of the media and public conversation.
-Let’s consider a few examples, and let them serve as a call to action.
+Some human rights … Continue reading 2014’s Lesson: Take Action.
+Lives Depend on It.

 Maria de la Paz, a U.S. citizen, was deported when the immigration agent who interviewed her assumed she was not born in the United States because she couldn't speak to him in English.
 Eventually, the U.S. government recognized her citizenship and issued her a passport, but only after her attorney filed a habeas petition on her behalf. … Continue reading Immigration Officers Illegally Deporting People

 Five people are being honored at The Advocates for Human Rights’ 2014 Human Rights Award Dinner, being held Wednesday, June 25 at the Hilton Minneapolis.
 These individuals are integral components in The Advocates’ mission of advancing human rights here at home and around the world.
 Marilyn Carlson Nelson will receive The Advocates’ 2014 Don and Arvonne … Continue reading Outstanding Human Rights Defenders Being Honored at Awards Dinner, June 25

 On Mother’s Day, I spoke at a local march and rally to show support for the nearly 300 school girls abducted a month ago in Nigeria.
 Here’s what I said: Bring Back Our Girls Twin Cities March May 11, 2014 "Thanks to organizers and to all of you for being here.
 "I’m here as … Continue reading Raising My Voice to #BringBackOurGirls